elastic/kibana/x-pack/plugins/alerting/README.md

 - List the registered types of alerts
 - CRUD on alerts

+## Terminology

+Alert Type: A function that takes parameters and fires actions to alert instances.

+Alert: A configuration that defines a schedule, an alert type w/ parameters, state information and actions.

+## Usage

+Before using alerts, there needs to be an alert type that can execute the alert on an interval basis.
+For example, beofre being able to check CPU usage, there needs to be a check CPU usage type of alert.
+(See Alert types -> Example)

+Once the alert type exists, the RESTful API can be used to create alerts.
+(See Alerts -> Create)

 ## Alert types

 Defining an alert type contains the following attributes: